kraxmo/boomiprocesslauncher/README.md

 It executes the process and verifies it has been queued for execution If optional -w or -wait parameter is specified, script will attempt to wait for process to complete (successful or fail)

+# boomi_process_launcher_with_config.py
+This script reads sensitive execution information from boomi_process_launcher.ini and uses it to run boomi_process_launcher.py

 # test_boomi_process_launcher.py
 This script runs a unittest vs. boomi_process_launcher.py